How to buy the best juicer

-Pricier juicers claim to extract more - and better quality - juice from your fruit and veg, but our lab tests show that this isn't always true.
+Pricier juicers claim to extract more, better quality juice, but our lab tests show that this isn't always true.
 The good news is that you don't need to pay through the nose to get a decent juicer - we've found Best Buy juicers that squeeze every last drop out for less than £40.

 Our cheapest Best Buy juicer costs less than £40, but some juicers sell for over £350

-If you pay more, you'll usually get some useful extras, such as an extra-large feed chute - meaning you can juice whole fruits and vegetables without having to chop them up first, and a jug with foam separator, for smooth, foam-free juice.
-But these features can be found on good juicers costing between £70 and £150, so there's no need to pay over the odds.
+If you pay more, you'll usually get some useful extras.
+An extra-large feed chute, for example, will mean you can juice whole fruits and vegetables without having to chop them up first.
+And a jug with foam separator will give you smooth, foam-free juice.

 Most juicers have at least five separate parts that need cleaning, and these are often awkward shapes, so they can be very tedious to wash up.
-Our top tip is to clean your juicer straight away, as if you leave the pulp to dry out it's much harder to scrub clean.
+Some models aim to make this process as easy as possible, so you don't give up because of all the faff involved.

 Look for a juicer where all attachments are dishwasher-safe